-Programme 4D (”D” as in diagnoses) is a collaboration programme between Karolinska Institutet (KI) and the Stockholm County Council (SCC).
-The overall aim of Programme 4D is to improve the health of and increase participation of the individual.
+Programme 4D (”D” as in diagnoses) was a collaboration programme between Karolinska Institutet (KI) and the Stockholm County Council (SCC).
+The overall aim of Programme 4D was to improve the health of and increase participation of the individual.

 The four diagnoses are based on their high prevalence and health impact:

 - breast cancer